scalacenter/course-management-tools/README.md

 #### Requirements:

-* a master repository and its file-path
+* a main repository and its file-path
 * the path to an (empty) folder in which the student distribution will be created
-* an optional configuration file `.student-settings.conf` in the course master repository may specify the folders from which test code will be copied.
-Suppose that we have a course master that has test code in three folders: `src/test`, `ServiceLocatorImpl/test` and `ServiceAdmImpl/test`.
+* an optional configuration file `.student-settings.conf` in the course main repository may specify the folders from which test code will be copied.
+Suppose that we have a course main that has test code in three folders: `src/test`, `ServiceLocatorImpl/test` and `ServiceAdmImpl/test`.
 Setting the `TestCodeFolders` option as shown below will do the trick:

 ```
 [ericloots@Eric-Loots-MacBook-Pro] $ cat .student-settings.conf